Hydraulic disc brake. photo: Wikimedia Commons

 Long descents generate significant heat, so much so that first-generation disc brakes had a problem with failures due to the glue on the pads melting and brake fluid boiling.
 Shimano has gone to great lengths to overcome these problems, including heat sinks on the pads, and rotors with aluminum cores and cooling fins.
 Shimano explains that discs are the future for carbon rims, as no one has found a good solution for rim brakes on rims with a carbon braking surface.
 Shimano was able to convince the UCI, which had banned disks on road bikes, to change its position after providing evidence of the large number of crashes caused by the shortcomings of caliper brakes on carbon rims.

 Disc brake rotors are available in several sizes.
-While it is possible to mix and match brands of rotors and calipers, the size of the rotor and caliper must match.
+While it is possible to mix and match brands of rotors and calipers, the size of the rotor and the caliper position must match.
 Larger rotors are a bit heavier, but dissipate heat more readily and make for stronger braking.
 Smaller rotors, generally for "road" disc brakes, are lighter.

 Most mechanical disc brakes use the same long-cable-pull brake levers as direct-pull brakes.
 Detailed information on these brake levers is here.
 Other brake levers do not pull enough cable, resulting in weak braking.
 "Road" disc brakes, on the other hand, work with ordinary brake levers and brake-shift combination levers.